SublimeText/Ceedling/README.md

 `unity-test-c` is installed along with `Ceedling` when using `Package Control`.

-If installing Ceedling manually you'll need to also install `unity-for-c`:
+If installing Ceedling manually you'll want to install `unity-for-c` too:

 - [Unity-Test-C for Sublime Text 3](https://github.com/pajacobson/unity-test-c/tree/st3)
 - [Unity-Test-C for Sublime Text 4](https://github.com/pajacobson/unity-test-c)